wagglefoot/epyhsmm/README.md

 [![Build
 Status](https://travis-ci.org/mattjj/pyhsmm.svg?branch=master)](https://travis-ci.org/mattjj/pyhsmm)

+This is an extensions of the pyhsmm module with the stateful HDP-HMM of Dhir et al. (2016).

 # Bayesian inference in HSMMs and HMMs #

 This is a Python library for approximate unsupervised inference in